Listen To Your Body And Harness The Wisdom Of Physical Intuition

 Also, it is a form of intuitive knowing that arises from bodily awareness and sensitivity, rather than from rational analysis or logical thinking.

-Being a powerful tool for self-knowledge, it helps you to understand your own needs, preferences, and limits.
+Being a powerful tool for self-knowledge, it helps you to understand your environment, properties of objects and how they behave without analytical thoughts.

 It is not limited to physical sensations, as it can also include emotional and energetic cues that are felt in the body.